superdweebie/doctrineExtensions/README.md

 Access Control can be extended to support other actions beyond Create, Read, Update and Delete.
 Several other extensions have extended access control support.

+##Accessor

+Some other extensions need to use property getter and setter methods.
+All extensions assume getter and setters that follow the standard format:

+    getProperty
+    setProperty($value)

+However, this small extension allows you to define non-standard access or methods using property annotations:

+    /**
+     *
+     * @Sds\Getter('myGetter')
+     * @Sds\Setter('mySetter')
+     */
+    protected $property

 ##Audit

 Will generate embedded audit documents for fields annotated with @audit.
 Audit documents record changes to the field, who made the